MarekMatejak/Physiolibrary/README.md

 processes.
 For example from only two type of blocks (Chemical.ChemicalReaction and Chemical.Substance) it is possible to compose the allosteric transitions or the Michaelis-Menten equation.

+Library contains also the icons for higher level (HumMod) subsystem implementations:

 ![screenshot](screenshot.png)

 ## Current release